Ryan Seacrest

 Julianne Hough Recalls Finding Herself After Ryan Seacrest Split

-Whether it’s Miley Cyrus and Liam Hemsworth, or Katie Holmes and Jamie Foxx, most recently many of these up-and-down couples seem to be on the downslope, opting for breakups (or extended breaks) rather than makeups.
+On again, off again, on again… Whether it's Miley Cyrus and Liam Hemsworth, Katie Holmes and Jamie Foxx, or Jamie Holmes and Jamie Foxx, most of these up-and-down couples seem to be on the decline, opting for breakups (or extended breaks) rather than makeup.
 But that’s not true for at least one recently-reconciled couple: congrats, Ryan Seacrest and Shayna Taylor!!!